msprev/panzer/README.rst

 -  To remove an item from an additive list, add it as the value of a ``kill`` field: for example, ``- kill: latexmk.py``

-Command line options trump style settings, and cannot be overridden by any metadata setting.
+Arguments passed to panzer directly on the command line trump any style settings, and cannot be overridden by any metadata setting.
 Filters specified on the command line (via ``--filter``) are run first, and cannot be removed. pandoc options set via panzer’s command line invocation override any set via ``commandline``.

 Multiple input files are joined according to pandoc’s rules.
 Metadata are merged using left-biased union.
 This means overriding behaviour when merging multiple input files is different from that of panzer, and always non-additive.

-If fed stdin input, panzer buffers this to a temporary file in the current working directory before proceeding.
+If fed input from stdin, panzer buffers this to a temporary file in the current working directory before proceeding.
 This is required to allow preflight scripts to access the data.
 The temporary file is removed when panzer exits.